 A professional guide

--Transport of group equipment and sleeping bag by snowmobile, you ski with your day pack only.
+Transportation of group equipment and your sleeping bag by snowmobile; you ski with your backpack during the day only.

--Transport to destination - we will facilitate carpooling via the Togetzer platform.
-You can indicate your available or wanted places here.
+Transportation to the destination - we will facilitate carpooling via the Togetzer platform.
+You can indicate your available or requested seats here.

--Sleeping bag for refuge (0 to -9 degrees): we have some to lend if needed, write to us!
+Sleeping bag for the refuge (0 to -9 degrees): we have some available to borrow if needed, just let us know!

--Rental of Nordic cross-country ski kit (skis, boots, poles).
+Rental of Nordic cross-country ski equipment (skis, boots, poles).
 You can rent directly from the park.

 Payment can be made in two instalments.
 Contact us at info@leschevresdemontagne.com